 iii.
 “The positioning and the ability to thrust the spear through both bodies, the man’s first and then the woman’s, suggests that they had involved themselves immediately in sexual intercourse upon entering the tent.”
 (Cole)

 iv.
-The Hebrew of verse 6 has the Midianite woman, marking her as a person of some importance.
+The Hebrew of Numbers 25:6 has the Midianite woman, marking her as a person of some importance.
 “This suggests that this was not just one of the local sacred prostitutes but a person of prominence.
 I suggest that the article is used to mark her out as a pivotal player.
 Perhaps she is the high priestess of the religion at Baal Peor.”
 (Allen)

 c.
 So the plague was stopped among the children of Israel: Phinehas was probably not the only one to make such a stand for righteousness.
 But what he did received the credit for stopping the plague.